Nagoya cuisine

-Nagoya kōchin is a traditional ingredient of Nagoya cuisine.
-Shrimp (especially fried shrimp, "ebi fry") is another specialty.
+Nagoya kōchin chicken has been a traditional ingredient of Nagoya cuisine since prewar times.
+Shrimp – especially fried shrimp, "ebi fry" (エビフライ, ebi furai), pronounced in Nagoya dialect – is another specialty, and is the "official marine life symbol" of the prefecture.
 Dishes inspired by foreign food, including various local spaghetti dishes and "Taiwanese" noodles, have become an increasingly significant part of Nagoya cuisine.